DokimiCU/Exile/README.md

 while exploring the mysterious world, and developing your capacities to endure your exile.

 Features:
-Player health effects: hypothermia, exhaustion,...
+Player health effects: hypothermia, exhaustion, disease...
-Dynamic nature with: Seasonal weather, erosion, soil water flows...
+Dynamic nature: Seasonal weather, erosion, soil water flows...
-Building matters: make shelters from the rain, kilns, water reservoirs,...
+Building matters: make shelters from the rain, kilns, smelters,...

-...
+CAUTION: some people may find parts of this game difficult or disturbing.

 ### Gameplay Guide
 Many different strategies might work, and part of the fun is figuring out what does, and catastrophically does not, work.

 Here are some early steps you might pass though:
-1. Make basic tools, and a bag.
+1. Make basic tools.
 Find a suitable camp site.
 2. Build a bed to rest in, shelter, and maybe fire for warmth.
 3. Make a kiln, and make pots.
 Harvest wild foods while you wait.
 4. Collect water with pots, and build up a water supply.